meta-magic/amexio.github.io/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { AmexioWidgetModule,CommonHttpService } from 'amexio-ng-extensions';
+import { AmexioWidgetModule,CommonDataService } from 'amexio-ng-extensions';

 @NgModule({
   declarations: [